 Another reason to eat seasonally is taste.
-Food that is fresh and naturally ripened will taste a world apart from produce forced and stale.
-Chef Kurt Michael Friese says that when we eat foods out of season, we’re less sensitive to the taste and quality of our food.
-“Our palate weakens just as our eyesight would if left in the dark for too long.”
+Food that is fresh and naturally ripened tastes a world apart from produce that’s forced and stale.
+Chef Kurt Michael Friese says that when we eat foods out of season, we’re less sensitive to the taste and quality of our food: “Our palate weakens just as our eyesight would if left in the dark for too long.”

-Michael Pollan tells us that there are 80,000 edible species of plant foods known.
-Three thousand have been in common use, but today, just four industrially-grown crops account for two-thirds of the caloric intake of humans across the globe: corn, rice, soy and wheat!
+Journalist Michael Pollan tells us that there are 80,000 edible species of plant foods known.
+Three thousand have been in common use, but today, just four industrially grown crops account for two-thirds of the caloric intake of humans across the globe: corn, rice, soy and wheat!

 Ecologists consider seasons a source of natural diversity.
 The changes that occur through the seasons are necessary for the balancing of Earth’s resources and all of the life forms that imbibe them.